Rising Above the Noise

 When I could take a $2 head of lettuce and turn it into a $10 salad all on my own property, I created a product that was so unique, so fresh and as long as I didn’t leave a slug on the lettuce, a quality that can’t be matched anywhere but locally.

 To live in a country where we vote with our dollars on a daily basis, we have the opportunity to win a vote that leaves no room for a boogeyman.
 We either provided value or we didn’t.
 Walmart creates value through convenience and price.
-We create value through convenience by doing a weekly delivery and we provide value on cost because by having access to a commercial kitchen and a vehicle, we can eliminate all the middlemen and supply chain infrastructure the old systems require.
+We create value through the convenience of doing a weekly delivery and we provide value on cost because by having access to a commercial kitchen and a vehicle, we can eliminate all the middlemen and supply chain infrastructure the old systems require.

 If you’re reading this and you can relate, consider sharing this post because only through a shared sense of community that allows for possibility and empowerment, will we help others.